-The World Economic Forum (2015) ranked Mexico’s air transport infrastructure quality sixty-ninth out of 144 countries.
 The country’s largest airport is the Aeropuerto Internacional de la Ciudad de Mexico (AICM) in Mexico City, which serves over 26 million people a year and is the forty-fifth busiest airport in the world.
-A new airport for Mexico City is currently under construction and should be completed by 2020.
-The US$9-billion airport is expected to begin operations with three runways and a passenger capacity of 50 million per year.
-When fully completed, it will have two terminals and six runways with an annual passenger capacity of 120 million.
+A new airport for Mexico City has been under construction, but its future is currently being debated by the government.
+The new airport was planned for completion by 2020.

 Mexico also has an additional 1,724 airports throughout the country, the third highest in the world.
 AeroMexico, United, US Airways, Delta, Alaska and American have the most flights from the U.S. to Mexico.
 The country is also served by most major international airlines.

 Major national interstate highway quality is generally good throughout Mexico.
 The country has made massive investments in its road infrastructure in an effort to connect the country’s main towns and cities with reliable roads.
 Roads are also good around popular tourist areas but rural-area roads are rougher and are often unpaved.
 Multi-lane expressways often have narrow lanes and steep shoulders, so drivers unfamiliar with the roads should be cautious.

 The U.S. Bureau of Consular Affairs strongly recommends using toll roads in Mexico rather than free roads, due to the threat of highway assaults.
 Depending on how far you travel on toll roads, the price will vary.
 Check road maps for details if you wish to avoid toll roads.
 Some routes may require you to use toll roads.